Questions? Call or text anytime 📞 818-446-9627

 • Positive self-talk through postpartum affirmations can be a powerful tool for managing anxiety and boosting confidence in new mothers.

-• Affirmations work by shifting focus from negative thoughts to positive, empowering ones, potentially rewiring neural pathways in the brain.
+• Affirmations work by shifting focus from negative thoughts to positive, strengthening ones, potentially rewiring neural pathways in the brain.

 • Postpartum affirmations are most effective when used as part of a broader self-care strategy that includes prioritizing rest, nutrition, and seeking support.

-• Connecting with other mothers and seeking professional help when needed are crucial complementary strategies for managing postpartum anxiety.
+• Connecting with other mothers and seeking professional help when needed are crucial complementary strategies.

 • Research suggests that postpartum affirmations, particularly when combined with relaxation techniques, may have a positive impact on postpartum mood.